 Hardness: Soft water is preferable.
 The corydoras can tolerate neutral or slightly hard water conditions between 2-15 dkH., but it does not mean that they will thrive and be happy.

 This fish species appreciates fine-grained substrates for their daily life.
-A sand / fine gravel substrate without the sharp edges (!) is best suited for this purpose.
-It will protect your fish against scratching their delicate sensory barbels when searching for food in the substrate.
+A sand / fine gravel substrate without sharp edges (!) is best suited for this purpose.
+It will protect your fish against scratching their delicate sensory barbels when searching for food on the substrate.

 Note: Personally, between sand and small, round gravel, I would always choose sand.

 Pygmy Corydoras do prefer to be in heavily planted tanks that have good water quality.
 Barely decorated tanks without live plants will be very stressful and unpleasant for them.

 The tank can be set up in an Amazonian biotope style.
 Use a fine sand substrate in addition to some aqua soil, add few driftwood branches, broad-leaved plants, and twisted roots so as to replicate their natural home.